iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 The `RevocationInfo` object contains the information necessary for a [revoker](#roles) to revoke a verifiable credential.
 For instance, this may include the `id` field of the credential, in which case a [revoker](#roles) must maintain a map to the signing key used for each credential to revoke them.
 It could also be the identifier for the signing key itself on the DID document of the issuer.
 Implementors are free to construct their own `RevocationInfo` types as different singing schemes may require different information for revocation.
 For example, revoking a `MerkleKeyCollection2021` requires both the key identifier and its index in the collection.

-Implementors MUST adhere to at least one of the types below, either [KeyRevocation2021](#KeyRevocation2021) or [CredentialRevocation2021].
+Implementors MUST adhere to at least one of the types below, either [KeyRevocation2021](#keyrevocation2021) or [CredentialRevocation2021](#credentialrevocation2021).
 Implementors MAY define additional types as-needed.
 A valid `RevocationInfo` type MUST have a `revocationInfoType` field.

 ### KeyRevocation2021
 - Type: `KeyRevocation2021`

 Allows a particular cryptographic public key linked as a verification method to be specified for revocation.
 This may reference any singular verification method such as [Ed25519VerificationKey2018](https://www.w3.org/TR/did-spec-registries/#ed25519verificationkey2018) or [RsaVerificationKey2018](https://www.w3.org/TR/did-spec-registries/#rsaverificationkey2018).
-Verificatison methods that hold multiple keys as a collection, such as [MerkleKeyCollection2021](../../did/merkle_key_collection), may encode the index of the key to be revoked in the [query](https://www.w3.org/TR/did-core/#dfn-did-queries) of the [DIDUrl](https://www.w3.org/TR/did-core/#did-url-syntax).
+Verification methods that hold multiple keys as a collection, such as [MerkleKeyCollection2021](../../did/merkle_key_collection), may encode the index of the key to be revoked in the [query](https://www.w3.org/TR/did-core/#dfn-did-queries) of the [DIDUrl](https://www.w3.org/TR/did-core/#did-url-syntax).

 See the [DID Spec Registry for more verification method types](https://www.w3.org/TR/did-spec-registries/#verification-method-types).